seokjoon27/tp/docs/DeveloperGuide.md

 **Extensions:**
 * 2a.
 Student or parent does not exist.
     * 2a1.
-System shows error message: "Error, parent or student name incorrect."
+System shows error message: "Invalid student or parent index."
       Use case resumes at step 1.
 * 2b.
 Student and parent not linked.
     * 2b1.
-System shows error message: "These two are not linked."
+System shows error message: "These two people are already not linked."
+      Use case resumes at step 1.
+* 2c.
+Parent entered in student field or vice versa.
+    * 2c1.
+System shows appropriate error message: "Please ensure one student and one parent are input respectively."
-      Use case ends.
+      Use case resumes at step 1.

 ---